London red bus hire

 The London bus — the postcard imagery of London

-At the beginning of the 20th century, there were a number of independent bus operators competing for passengers.
+For Red Bus Hire at the beginning of the 20th century, there were a number of independent bus operators competing for passengers.
 To signal their route through the city, they painted their buses different colours.

 In 1907, London General Omnibus Company painted all its vehicles vibrant red to stand out from its competitors.
 In 1933, when London Transport was formed, the dominant colour was red.
 And so it remains today.

 Each bus has been faithfully and lovingly restored.
 We sourced the original Routemaster moquette fabric (Douglas Scott tartan) for the upholstery and the leather trim for true authenticity.
 The paint colour schemes for the bus livery and structural features are correct.
 We run a very rigorous maintenance schedule for each bus.